bbauska/JS-Notes4Pros/README.md

 // logs "world"
 Note that you can convert arguments to an actual Array if need-be; see: Converting Array-like Objects to Arrays Version ≥ 6
-From ES6, the function can be declared with its last parameter using the rest operator (.).
-This creates an Array which holds the arguments from that point onwards function personLogsSomeThings(person, .msg) {
+From ES6, the function can be declared with its last parameter using the rest operator (...).
+This creates an Array which holds the arguments from that point onwards function personLogsSomeThings(person, ...msg) {
 msg.forEach(arg => {
 console.log(person, 'says', arg);
 });